 1. Subject has been diagnosed with congenital TTP 2.
-Subject has plasma ADAMTS-13 activity $> 10\%$ of normal at the central lab 3.
+Subject has plasma ADAMTS-13 activity $> 10\%$ of normal at the central lab; if screening samples are not taken until after the first PEX, ADAMTS-13 activity from the local lab is permitted to determine eligibility 3.
 Subject has been diagnosed with another cause of thrombotic microangiopathy (TMA) including: DIC, disseminated malignancy, malignant hypertension, hematopoietic stem cell transplantation, shiga toxin-related and atypical HUS, drug toxicity (e.g. gemcitabine, mitomycin C, clopidogrel) and pregnancy-related thrombocytopenia syndromes (e.g. HELLP, eclampsia)

 4. Subject has been exposed to another IP within 30 days prior to enrollment or is scheduled to participate in another clinical study involving IP or investigational device during the course of the study 5.
-Subject has received caplacizumab within 3 months of study enrollment.
+Subject has received caplacizumab within 1 month prior to study enrollment.
 6. Subject is human immunodeficiency virus positive (HIV+) with unstable disease or CD4+ count ≤ 200 cells/mm3 within 3 months of screening 7.
-Subject has had a previous aTTP event in the past 30 days 8.
+Subjects with conditions of severe immunodeficiency.
+8. Subject has had a previous aTTP event in the past 30 days 9.
 Subject has another underlying progressive fatal disease and/or life expectancy of less than 3 months.
-9. Subject is identified by the investigator as being unable or unwilling to cooperate with study procedures.
-10. Subject suffers from a mental condition rendering him/her unable to understand the nature, scope, and possible consequences of the study and/or evidence of an uncooperative attitude.
+10. Subject is identified by the investigator as being unable or unwilling to cooperate with study procedures.
+11. Subject suffers from a mental condition rendering him/her unable to understand the nature, scope, and possible consequences of the study and/or evidence of an uncooperative attitude.
 However, a fully recognized medical proxy will be permitted to provide consent.
-11. If female, subject is pregnant or lactating.
-12. Subject is a family member or employee of the Sponsor or investigator.
-13. Any contraindication to PEX, methylprednisolone and/or rituximab as per prescribing information 14.
+12. If female, subject is pregnant or lactating.
+13. Subject is a family member or employee of the Sponsor or investigator.
+14. Any contraindication to PEX, methylprednisolone and/or rituximab as per prescribing information 15.
 Known life-threatening hypersensitivity reaction, including anaphylaxis, to the parent molecule ADAMTS-13, hamster protein, or other constituents of SHP655.